What Are Octaves In Music? A Beginner’s Guide

 What is an Interval?

 An interval put simply is the distance between two musical notes or pitches.
 These two pitches could be one note apart, two notes apart, three notes apart and beyond.
-An octave is simply one example of an interval.
+Octaves in music is simply one example of an interval.
 There are twelve intervals in music, thirteen if you consider the unison interval which is two notes of exactly the same pitch played simultaneously.
-If you want to know more about intervals then make sure to check out my blog post here.
+If you want to know more, check out our complete guide to intervals.

 As we have seen, an octave is an example of a musical interval.
 Remember an interval is simply the distance between two musical notes.
 An octave has eight notes in its interval.